 As mentioned earlier, the difficulties in the time travel narratives are to maintain consistency and establish the time travel rules.
 One of the most frequently asked questions in time travel narratives is whether the time traveller is able to change the past.
 However, any inconsistency caused by altering the past would raise questions about the grandfather paradox.
 As mentioned, the grandfather paradox posits the possibility of the time traveller acting on something in the past that could change the future.
 As a consequence, the paradox would create some alternate, or even competing, timeline.
 However, if a time-travel narrative hopes to maintain a single and fixed timeline, it has to eliminate any possibilities of events or references that would raise grandfather paradoxes.
-Meanwhile, from the causal loops that have been shown and discussed above, the time travel rules here seem to be fixed: either Henry knows something in the future and acts upon the information in the present; or Henry knows something in the present and acts upon the information in the past.
+Meanwhile, from the causal loops that have been shown and discussed above, the time travel rules here seem to be fixed: either Henry knows something in the future and acts upon the information in the past.
 Although most of the paradoxes explicitly or implicitly displayed in the film are bootstrap paradoxes, some dialogues in the film also touch upon some ideas of the grandfather paradox.